-Because of the COVID pandemic, students who have not been able to secure a traditional co-op position, are permitted to complete the Speed Professional Development Program (SPDP) as an equivalent to one co-op rotation for the summer 2020 term.
+Because of the COVID pandemic, students who have not been able to secure a traditional co-op position, are permitted to complete the Speed Professional Development Program (SPDP) as an equivalent to one co-op rotation for the summer or spring 2021 term (you may only participate once).
 This experience will provide students with the opportunity to earn industry recognized credentials in the form of skills that appropriately correspond or augment their discipline.

 - Trainings may be classroom-structured or virtual/online

 - The experience must be initiated by the student and must be approved by the Director of Career Development and Cooperative Education